If Only (Descendants song): Composition

-A midtempo slow-jam pop song, "If Only" exhibits elements of ballad.
-Multi-tracked harmonies, the song's instrumentation includes slow-bouncing piano tones and keyboard.
+A midtempo slow-jam pop song, "If Only" exhibits elements of a ballad.
+Featuring multi-tracked harmonies, the song's instrumentation includes slow-bouncing piano tones and keyboard.
 The song was written by Adam Anders, Nikki Hassman and Peer Astrom and produced by the duo Twin.
 The critics of Fictively noted that part of the song is an internal monologue, meant to be fluid in the story.
 Lyrically, the song talks about an internal conflict over a love interest ("Should I let my heart keep listenin'? / Which way should I go?").

 Chart performance

 On August 11, 2015, "If Only" debuted at number 99 on the Billboard Hot 100.
-Then it jumped 5 spots on the chart and peaking at number 94 in its second week before falling of the chart the following week.
+Then it jumped 5 spots on the chart and peaking at number 94 in its second week before falling off the chart the following week.
 On August 22, the song peaked at number two on the Billboard Kid Digital Songs.
 Internationally, the song reached number 186 in France.